Minimally Invasive Bunion Surgeon

 About LapiplastyTM Bunion Correction

-For the right patient, and in the hands of the right surgeon, LapiplastyTM offers a near-zero percent of bunion recurrence for serious to severe bunion deformities
+For the right patient, and in the hands of the right surgeon, LapiplastyTM offers the lowest risk of bunion recurrence for serious to severe bunion deformities

 LapiplastyTM patients have speedier recoveries, with little or no pain, less downtime, earlier weight-bearing, and minimal scarring.
 For severely deformed bunions without arthritis this can be a preferred surgery due to